Friday the 13th: The Final Chapter: Casting

-Camilla More initially auditioned for Samantha, but when the filmmakers discovered she had a twin sister they were instead offered the roles of Tina and Terri.
+Camilla More initially auditioned for Samantha, but when the filmmakers discovered she had a twin sister Carey they were instead offered the roles of Tina and Terri Moore.
 Amy Steel, who starred as heroine Ginny Field in Friday the 13th Part 2, co-starred with Peter Barton on the TV series The Powers of Matthew Star.
-Barton was offered the role of Doug when the series was cancelled, but he was initially reluctant as he wanted no part in any horror film, especially after he disliked working on Hell Night.
+Barton was offered the role of Doug Bell when the series was cancelled, but he was initially reluctant as he wanted no part in any horror film, especially after he disliked working on Hell Night.
 However, because Steel was involved in Part 2, she talked him into doing the film.
 Make-up artist Tom Savini, who had not returned for Part 2 and Part III, was invited by Zito to work on the film to help kill off Jason, who he helped create in the original film.